SURESH-S-U/Face-Detection-And-Recognization-FullStack/README.md

 # Face-Detection-FullStack

-# Face Detection and Student Roll Number Recognition using YOLOv8

 This project is a full stack application that uses a YOLOv8 object detection model for face detection via a surveillance camera and fetches students' roll numbers.
 The frontend is built with React, and the backend uses FastAPI with MongoDB as the database.